About this series

 Languages play a crucial role in conflict.
 They enable or disrupt communication between the people involved.
 They express the identities of the participants.
 They convey representations and interpretations of what is happening.
 And sometimes language differences are a key part of what the conflict is about.

-This series intends to bring together books which deal with the role of languages in situations of conflict, including war, civil war, occupation, peace-keeping, peace-enforcement and humanitarian action in war zones.
-It will offer an interdisciplinary approach, drawing on applied linguistics, sociolinguistics, translation studies, intercultural communication, history, politics, international relations and cultural studies.
-Books in the series will explore specific conflict situations across a range of times and places, and specific language-related roles and activities, examining three contexts: languages and the military, meeting the other in war and peace-making, and interpreting/translating in war.
+This series brings together books which deal with the role of languages in many different kinds of conflict, including international war, civil war, occupation, peace operations, humanitarian action, the preludes to conflict and its aftermath.
+The series embraces interdisciplinary approaches, drawing on applied linguistics, sociolinguistics, translation studies, intercultural communication, history, politics, international relations, peace studies and cultural studies.
+Books in the series explore conflicts across a range of times and places and analyse the language-related roles and activities involved.
+The Editors welcome proposals for new contributions, including monographs and edited volumes.